Class 9 Exam > Class 9 Notes > Science Class 9 > NCERT Exemplar: Gravitation

 Q.7.
 Law of gravitation gives the gravitational force between

-(a) the earth and a point mass only
+(a) The Earth and a point mass only

-(b) the earth and Sun only
+(b) The Earth and the Sun only

 (c) any two bodies having some mass